react-cosmos/react-cosmos/docs/reactNative.md

 }
 ```

-> When using TypeScript you'll notice an error related to `cosmos.modules.js`, which is a plain JS module.
-We're working on providing an option to generate `cosmos.modules.ts` soon.
+> When using TypeScript you'll notice an error related to `cosmos.imports.js`, which is a plain JS module.
+We're working on providing an option to generate `cosmos.imports.ts` soon.
 Meanwhile you can ignore this error by slapping a naughty `@ts-ignore` comment:
 >
 > ```diff
 > <NativeFixtureLoader